 Constantine also transformed the ancient Greek colony of Byzantium into a new imperial residence, Constantinople, which would remain the capital of the Byzantine Empire and bastion of Christianity for over one thousand years.
 Throughout his rule, Constantine supported the Church financially and built various basilicas, including the Church of the Holy Sepulchre and Old Saint Peter's Basilica.

-This ancient coin featuring Constantine, was minted in the Roman city of Heraclea, which is located in the modern day European region of Turkey.
+This ancient coin featuring Constantine, was minted in the Roman city of Thessaloniki, which is located in modern day Greece.
 The reverse side depicts Jupiter, the king of the pagan Roman gods, standing with a scepter, while holding Victoria, the goddess of victory.
 An eagle, holding a wreath is shown at Jupiter's feet.